-The 3rd one was a rich blue goat suede with a tonal blue cashmere lining and the last-
+The 3rd one was a rich blue – almost teal – goat suede (the same as used here) with a tonal blue cashmere lining and the last-

-A deep velvety burgundy goat suede combined with a black cashmere knit.
-This last one really is striking – the richness of the burgundy combined with the black give it a more luxe feeling where the others straddle casual and luxe.
+The last bespoke leather vest- was deep velvety burgundy goat suede combined with a black cashmere knit.
+This last one really is striking – the richness of the burgundy combined with the black give it a super luxe feeling where the others straddle casual and luxe.

 I chose rib trim and zippers that would blend well with each particular color combo – and of course I use two-way zips.

 Unlike high-end production lines that are cutting at minimum several dozen of a style in each color – I cannot get trims and zippers custom made or dyed to match due to the minimums (huge) that would be involved.
 Periodically I can, and do, get leathers custom dyed and tanned, but that is only possible because some of the finer tanneries in Europe and the very few specialty tanners and finishers that still remain in the USA will accommodate smaller minimum orders.
-The smallest minimum is roughly enough to make a roughly 5 short mens jackets.
-These smaller minimums generally don’t provide any cost breaks.
-The cost benefits that happen in production usually start when you are dealing in very large quantities – in leather this can be 1000 to 2500 sqft.
+But when it comes to the hardware and the linings, each component has to be chosen based on: the client’s preferences, the main body material and what is actually available.

 The client was very happy with the results and I know these vests will be well loved and, if the original was any indication, they will be worn a lot.
 So having 4 of them is not a bad investment.